 - Puffed out fur, as though the cat is making itself look larger

 Cats in heat roll over to show a willingness to mate.
 If you let your cat outdoors during this period, expect local toms to take an interest.
-By lying on their back, female cats release a range of unmistakable pheromones.
+By lying on their back, female cats release a range of pheromones.

 - Attempting to escape the home at any opportunity